-- (1) The amounts reported in the "Option Awards" column reflect the aggregate grant date fair value of stock-based compensation awarded during the year computed in accordance with the provisions of ASC Topic 718.
-Unlike the calculations contained in our consolidated financial statements, this calculation does not give effect to any estimate of forfeitures related to service-based vesting, but assumes that the applicable director will perform the requisite service for the award to vest in full.
-See Note 10 to our financial statements included in our Annual Report on Form 10-K regarding assumptions underlying the valuation of equity awards. - (2) Dr. Young also earned \$125,000 during fiscal 2017 pursuant to the terms of a consulting agreement he entered with our company that is unrelated to his service as a member of our board of directors.
+(1)The amounts reported in the "Option Awards" column reflect the aggregate grant date fair value ofstock-based compensation awarded during the year computed in accordance with the provisions of ASC Topic 718.
+This calculation does not give effect to any estimate of forfeitures related to service-based vesting but assumes that the applicable director will perform the requisite service for the award to vest in full.
+See Note 11 to our financial statements included in our Annual Report on Form 10-K regarding assumptions underlying the valuation of equity awards.